DmxLarchey/Introduction-to-Coq/resources.md

   * the Discord app: discordapp.com
     - free of charge, allows screen sharing
     - works in a navigator (tested on Chrome)
-    - standalone apps for linux, windows & ios
+    - standalone apps for Linux, Windows & IOS
   - need to register a (free) account on discordapp.com
   - the account of the teacher is: **Dominique Larchey-Wendling#0283**